Golf Tutorials

 3. Your goal is simple: hit the ball without hitting the towel on your downswing.

-If you have a scooping motion, where the your angle of attack and club low point s behind the ball, you won’t be able to miss the towel.
-The only way to pick the ball clean off the rurf is to strike downward ad get a hold of the ball fiest, so your clum misses ghe towe.
-This dill is so popular and well known that no matter who you golf with.
-No one will give you any second a a second opinion on htis one when you perform it.
-We guarantee that your downward srime will improve, by extension it wlll also elevate yur performance on the golf course with lower scores in every golf round you plsy.
+If you have a scooping motion and your angle of attack and club low point are behind the ball, you won’t be able to miss the towel.
+The only way to pick the ball clean off the turf is to strike downward and hit the ball first, so your club misses the towel.
+This drill is popular and well-known and will improve your downward strike, lowering your scores.

 Drill #2: The Divot Line